Owen-Splat/LAS-Randomizer/README.md

 **NOTE**: The randomizer may temporarily get stuck while placing items and will attempt to fix it.
 If this happens, just wait it out.
 If it's taking too long, just cancel and try another seed.
 Very rarely will it actually be fully stuck.

 In order to run the randomizer, you must have the RomFS of the game extracted and on the device you're running this program from.
-This can be extracted through tools like [Hactool](https://github.com/SciresM/hactool).
+This can be extracted through your choice of emulator, or with nxdumptool on a homebrewed Switch console.
 The RomFS is the component of the game package with all of the data files (i.e. non-executable files).

 Join the [Discord](https://discord.com/invite/rfBSCUfzj8) to talk about the randomizer or ask any questions you have!
 The Discord also contains some more detailed information about the current state of the randomizer, including known issues and what is shuffled.